 Cutting styrofoam meat trays:

-Styrofoam meat trays are another favourite for the hooligans to take their scissors to.
-Like the drinking straws, there’s a neat sound that comes along with cutting through the styrofoam.
-Scissors go through the styrofoam easily, and the pieces can be used later for crafting (see our mosaic art with styrofoam pieces here).
+Styrofoam meat trays are another favourite for the hooligans to practice their scissor skills with.
+Like the drinking straws, styrofoam makes a nice sound when you cut through it.
+Scissors slice through the styrofoam easily, and the pieces can be used later for crafting (see our mosaic art with styrofoam pieces here).

 Cutting paint chip samples:

-This is probably the most popular cutting activity here, and one that the hooligans ask for several time per week.
+Cutting up paint swatches is a popular cutting activity here, and one that the hooligans ask for several time a week.

-The older children love cutting along the white lines of the paint chip cards.
-We use the scraps for various art and craft projects.
+Kids can practice cutting in a straight line by following the white lines on the paint chip cards.
+We use the cut up paint chip samples various art and craft projects.
 Click here to see our Paint Chip Mosaics, Paint Chip Candy Canes and Paint Chip Fall Trees.

 Using Scrapbook scissors or scissors with a fancy edge: